SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

    - Compared to _option 1_, the [goals][e2e-frame-goals] of the [e2e-framework][e2e-frame] can be seen as the disadvantages of using [Kubernetes' own e2e-tests][k8s-e2e-tests].

-> TODO: proof of work: [kaas-sonobuoy-go-example-k8s-e2e](../Tests/kaas/kaas-sonobuoy-go-example-k8s-e2e/)
+> TODO: provide proof of work: _kaas-sonobuoy-go-example-k8s-e2e_

 #### _Option 3_ Write Python scripts for tests